AI Security28 min read

 What it is: Failures or compromises in one agent propagate through interconnected agent networks, causing system-wide failures.

-The swarm attack: In November 2025, Anthropic detected the first documented AI-orchestrated espionage campaign - autonomous agents working together, sharing intelligence, and adapting to defenses in real-time.
+The swarm attack: In November 2025, Anthropic detected the first documented AI-orchestrated espionage campaign: autonomous agents working together, sharing intelligence, and adapting to defenses in real-time.

 Mitigation strategies: